vivek1918/document_verification_system/README.md

 The document verification system is a powerful developer tool that automates and enhances document validation workflows using advanced OCR, data extraction, and cross-document verification techniques.
 Designed for scalability and accuracy, it integrates multiple OCR engines, GPU acceleration, and optional large language model (LLM) support to handle diverse document types efficiently.

-### 🎥 Project Demo

-Watch the demo video on [Loom](https://www.loom.com/share/your-video-id)

-Explore how the Document Verification System performs OCR, entity extraction, and structured validation in real time.

 ### Why document_verification_system?

 This project aims to simplify complex identity and document verification processes.
 The core features include: